accurascan/Qatar-Android-SDK/README.md

 ## 2. Setup Accura Liveness

-    Contact to connect@accurascan.com to Create Api key for liveness
+    Contact to connect@accurascan.com to get Url for liveness

 #### Step 1 : Add following code in Manifest.